getodk/docs/docs/guide-end-of-form.rst

 If you use a constraint as in the above example, the user will need to come back into the draft and change their answer to the question before they can send the data.

-If your users have many draft, will only need to edit a few before sending them, and don't know which ones will need to be edited, you can use a ``note`` without a constraint to guide users to save as draft.
+If your users have many drafts and don't know which ones will need to be edited before submission, you can use a ``note`` without a constraint to recommend that users save as draft.

 .. tip::